 Enjoy the spirit of the season and take home the fragrance of the forest.
-We will read by Margaret Wise Brown.
+We will read The Little Fir Tree by Margaret Wise Brown.
 Then we will visit the forest to identify a variety of evergreens by their shape, needles, cones, and fragrance.

 SalemRecycles is hosting their annual textile recycling event!
 Clean out your closets the green way - drop off USABLE and UNUSABLE textiles at SalemRecycles' fifth annual Clothing and Textile Recycling Drive.
 Look for the Goodwill truck in Riley Plaza (212 Washington Street, Salem).
 Usable items will be sold in Goodwill stores; unusable items will be recycled into new products.